GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/about.md

 Installation
 ------------

-This plugin depends on the replication and delete-project plugins, therefore requires them to be installed as well into the `$GERRIT_SITE/plugins` directory.
+This plugin depends on the delete-project plugins, therefore requires it to be installed as well into the `$GERRIT_SITE/plugins` directory.

 Access
 ------